 This is the age-old question that many men begin to ponder when they reach adulthood, especially if there are fertility problems in a relationship.
 The short answer to the question is no — penis size does not affect fertility.
-Men with small, medium and large parts are all fathers — but there is a measurement that may be a good indication of your fertility chances in the future.
+Men with various penis sizes are all fathers.
+However, there is a specific measurement that may be a good indication of your fertility chances in the future.

 According to a piece published in the Environmental Health Perspectives journal, the anogenital distance (AGD) may be more important than penis size.

 Anogenital distance (AGD) is the measurement from the anus to the nearest attachment of the scrotum to the body.
 The average distance between the two is just two inches, but some men have shorter lengths and others have longer lengths.
 The typical male penis is between five and six inches in erect length.